 A 5th-magnitude open cluster (type II2mn) in Sagittarius (RA 18 04 30.0, -24 21 30)

-(See Giovanni Hodierna for a discussion of why none of his discoveries were credited in the NGC/IC catalogs.)
-Per Dreyer, NGC 6530 (= John Herschel's GC 4366, 1860 RA 17 56 06, NPD 114 20.0) is a "cluster, bright, large, pretty rich, to the east of M8", meaning to the east of the brighter regions of the Lagoon Nebula, listed as NGC 6523 and 6526.
-The position precesses to RA 18 04 40.9, Dec -24 19 55, which is well within the bounds of the cluster; but even if it were not, the description of the location makes the identification certain.
-The cluster has an apparent size of 15 arcmin.
+Historical Identification: Per Dreyer, NGC 6530 (= GC 4366 = JH 3725, 1860 RA 17 56 06, NPD 114 20.0) is "a cluster, bright, large, pretty rich, to the east of M8", meaning to the east of the brighter regions of the Lagoon Nebula, listed as NGC 6523 and 6526.
+The position precesses to (2000) RA 18 04 40.9, Dec -24 19 55, which is well within the bounds of the cluster; but even if it were not, the description of the location makes the identification certain.
 As noted at NGC 6523, there are several NGC/IC listings for the "modern" Lagoon Nebula.
 NGC 6523 and NGC 6526 comprise the historical definition of the Lagoon, while NGC 6530 lies to their east, as noted by Dreyer.
-The labeled image below shows their relative positions. |
+The labeled image below shows their relative positions.

-Above, a labeled image of the Lagoon Nebula, showing NGC 6523 (which see for credits), 6526, and 6530.
-Note that although NGC 6530 is to the east of the "original" Lagoon, the much larger luminous region which is now called the Lagoon Nebula fills most of this image, and extends well to the east of the cluster and well to the west of the brighter regions which used to hold that title.
-Below, an image of the historical Lagoon and NGC 6530 (Image Credits and © Jim Misti, Misti Mountain Observatory; used by permission) |
+Above, a ? arcmin wide labeled image of the Lagoon Nebula, showing NGC 6523 (which see for image credits), 6526, and 6530.
+Note that although NGC 6530 is to the east of the "original" Lagoon, the much larger luminous region that is now called the Lagoon Nebula fills most of this image and extends well to the east of the cluster and well to the west of the brighter regions which used to hold that title.
+Below, an image of the historical Lagoon and NGC 6530 (Image Credit & © Jim Misti, Misti Mountain Observatory; used by permission)

 NGC 6531 (= M21 = OCL 26)